-Rollover Contributions
+Participant Rollover Contributions

-As part of the Company's acquisitions made during 2020 and 2019, employees in the acquired businesses were provided the option to have their account balance rolled into the Plan.
-An aggregate of \$3,344,406 and \$578,230 was rolled into the Plan during the years ended December 31, 2020 and December 31, 2019, respectively, and is included in rollovers on the statements of changes in net assets available for benefits.
+For the year ended December 31, 2021, the rollovers into the Plan were the result of newly hired employees rolling their balances from other qualified retirement plans.
+As part of the Company's acquisitions made during 2020, employees in the acquired businesses were provided the option to have their account balance rolled into the Plan.
+An aggregate of \$617,388 and \$3,344,406 was rolled into the Plan during the years ended December 31, 2021 and 2020, respectively, and is included in participant rollover contributions on the statements of changes in net assets available for benefits.